 HRH The Duchess of Gloucester - Patron

-Henry Collier As well as being a regular service user to maintain his mobility and manage his cerebral palsy, Henry has enjoyed a 20-year career with Ford Motor Company as an analyst programmer before becoming an independent IT Consultant specialising in web-based technologies.
+As well as regularly receiving Bobath Therapy to maintain his mobility and manage his cerebral palsy, Henry has enjoyed a 20-year career with Ford Motor Company.
+His experience has moved from being an analyst programmer to becoming an independent IT Consultant specialising in web-based technologies.

-Kate Major Kate is an Associate Solicitor in the Medical Negligence team at Irwin Mitchell, London.
-She represents people who've been injured due to a medical accident, and their families.
-She manages her own varied caseload of complex high-value claims but has a specialist interest in children who have suffered injuries at birth, with particular expertise in cerebral palsy caused by HIE, hyperglycemia and hyperbilirubinemia..
+Kate is an Associate Solicitor in the Medical Negligence team at Irwin Mitchell, London.
+She represents people who’ve been injured due to a medical accident, and their families.
+She manages her own varied caseload of complex high-value claims, but has a specialist interest in children who have suffered injuries at birth.
+She has particular expertise in cerebral palsy caused by HIE, hyperglycaemia and hyperbilirubinemia.

-Charles van Berckel Charles is a father to four boys ranging in age from 10 to 22.
-Kit (No3) an energetic and lively 12 year old has a diagnosis of dystonic quadriplegic CP.
+Charles is a father to four boys ranging in age from 10 to 22.
+Kit (No3) an energetic and lively teenager has a diagnosis of dystonic quadriplegic CP.
 After an 11 year spell as an Army Officer, Charles embarked on his business career which has included running his own company and working as a consultant for SME’s in business development.
 His latest venture with his wife Joanna, is setting up AbleStay.
 AbleStay aims to deliver fully accessible and disability focused holiday homes for families in city centres, starting with London.

-Danny Kindell Danny is a father to 3 boys ranging in age from 8 -13.
-Jude his youngest has Left Side Hemiplegia and has been receiving therapy from The Bobath Centre for 5 years.
-After a spell in the US playing football as a Collegiate Athlete, Danny embarked on his business career which has led him to his current role as Managing Director of NBM Technology Solutions - An IT Business specialising in Datacentres & Enterprise Data Network Infrastructures.
+Danny is a father to three boys ranging in age from 8 -13.
+Jude, his youngest, has Left Side Hemiplegia and has been receiving therapy from The Bobath Centre for over five years.
+After a spell in the US playing football as a Collegiate Athlete, Danny embarked on his business career which has led him to his current role as Managing Director of NBM Technology Solutions – An IT Business specialising in Datacentres and Enterprise Data Network Infrastructures.
 Danny brings a wealth of commercial expertise & experience to the board of Trustees.

-Madeleine Cassidy (CEO) Madeleine Cassidy joined as Chief Executive Officer in October 2019.
-Before taking up her role at the Bobath Centre, Madeleine was Chief Executive Officer of the Brazelton Centre, a national children’s charity where she led the organization towards a new strategic direction and oversaw the development of new services for families.
-Her background lies in Brand Marketing management for national commercial brands and Madeleine transitioned into the voluntary sector over 16 years, where she has worked in the fields of child development and disability.
+Madeleine Cassidy joined as Chief Executive Officer in October 2019.
+Before taking up her role at The Bobath Centre, Madeleine was Chief Executive Officer of the Brazelton Centre, a national children’s charity where she led the organisation towards a new strategic direction and oversaw the development of new services for families.
+Her background lies in Brand Marketing management for national commercial brands and Madeleine transitioned into the voluntary sector in 2004, where she has worked in the fields of child development and disability.
 Madeleine holds a MSC in Voluntary Sector Management and is a Fellow of the Royal Society of Arts.